We're in the business of feeding people...and that's not exclusive to the guest dining in our restaurants.

 Develop a Workforce

-Our 40-week Hospitality Workforce Development Program, provides hands-on training and growth for Columbia’s non-college bound youth.
+We’re currently piloting a 40-week Hospitality Workforce Development Program with the goal of providing hands-on training and growth for Columbia’s non-college bound youth.
 The program begins with workforce development training at the most basic level supported by legal counseling, financial advisement, and social work services before providing them with opportunities to learn the skills required to enter the culinary workforce and eventually grow into leaders.

 This requires more than talented culinary teachers.
 It requires accomplished chefs, servers, leaders, and business support staff who are also highly trained with the soft skills necessary to create a deeper connection with these trainees, show compassion to the circumstances from which they’ve come, and have patience and a commitment to their development.